-Now, Rutstein hopes to build on this progress by exploring the potential benefits of bringing immunotherapy into the neoadjuvant (before surgery), adjuvant (after surgery) and peri-operative (both before and after surgery) settings.
+Now, BMS hopes to build on this progress by exploring the potential benefits of bringing immunotherapy into the neoadjuvant (before surgery), adjuvant (after surgery) and peri-operative (both before and after surgery) settings.
 The science of cancer and the immune system supports this effort.

 This insight is important to physicians like Professor Girard, who is eager to help his patients achieve better outcomes.